 to process the remaining subelements.

-If the AP considers its operating channel too congested to accommodate STAs, the AP should include one

-(or more) Neighbor AP Information element with TBTT Information Field Type indicating value 1 to the

-TBTT Information Header of the Neighbor AP Information field of the Reduced Neighbor AP Report element

-in the Beacon or FILS Discovery frame or Probe Response frame to redirect the STA conducting initial

-link setup from current band to other band or to redirect the STA conducting initial link setup to other AP

-of the current channel.
-The decision when AP considers its operating channel the too congested is implementation

-specific.

-Based on the received Reduced Neighbor Report of Beacon frame or FILS Discover frame or Probe

-Response frame, STA may switch to other channel, other band, or neighbor AP.
+If the AP considers its operating channel too congested to accommodate STAs, the AP should set the TBTT Information Field Type to 1 in the TBTT Information Header of the Neighbor AP Information field of the Reduced Neighbor AP Report element.
+The STA may switch to other channel, band or neigbor AP based on the received Reduced Neighbor Report.
+If, in a Reduced Neighbor Report, multiple Neighbor AP Information fields have their TBTT Information Field Type value set to 1, then the STA shall consider the information in the first Neighbor AP Information field for redirection purposes.
+The decision when AP considers its operating channel too congested is out of the scope of this standard.

 If the STA detects that the TBTT Information Field Type is set to 1 and BSSID field is not included in the

-TBTT Information, the STA may switch to other channel or to other band as specified in the received Operating
+TBTT Information, the STA may switch to another channel or to another band as specified in the received Operating

 Class field and Channel Number field.
 If the STA detects that the TBTT Information Field Type is set

-to 1 and BSSID field is included in the TBTT Information, the STA may switch to neighbor AP as specified
+to 1 and BSSID field is included in the TBTT Information, the STA may switch to a neighbor AP as specified

 in the received Operating Class field, Channel Number field and BSSID field.